 12. Have not hunted.

 15. This blind is another favorite of mine but it has not been productive the past few years.
 Shallow water left and right but deeper out front.
 A lot of birds coming from the river.
 With winds from the South, do a J hook along the shore.
-Winds from the West, just clump them up tight near the shore and be ready to shoot all day.
+With winds from the West or North, just clump them up tight near the shore and be ready to shoot all day.
 A wind duck helps all these blinds on the southern end of the refuge.

 16. Similar to 15, with shallow water along the shores but getting deeper 20 yards out.
 The bottom starts to get spongy the farther south you go.
 Set up like 15.
 It feels like there’s a lot of competition all around but we still get our share here.